loveencounterflow/pipedreams/README.md

   return null

 #------------------------------------------------------------------------------
-  selector = ( event ) ->
+dispatch = ( data ) ->
-    return key: Symbol.for 'drop'  if event is 'drop this one' return key: Symbol.for 'pass'  if event is 'pass this one' return key: 'SEP'              if event is '---'
+  return key: Symbol.for 'drop'  if data is 'drop this one' return key: Symbol.for 'pass'  if data is 'pass this one' return key: 'SEP'              if data is '---'
-    [ languages, number, ] = event
+  [ languages, number, ] = data
   if languages is '*'   then languages = [ 'EN', 'FR', 'DE', ]
   else                       languages = ( language.toUpperCase() for language in languages.split ',' )
   return key: languages, data: number

 #------------------------------------------------------------------------------
 tracks =